1. Home

 Type and leave your cursor in the main heading.
 Go to the Styles pane (Mac: far right of the Home tab; Windows: the tiny drop-down arrow below the pre-set Styles on the Home tab), click the drop-down menu for the Heading 1 (or appropriate) style, and choose Modify.

 In the window that opens up, choose your font, font size, font weight, alignment, etc. If you want to set space before or after the Heading, click the Format button, choose Paragraph, and set space before/space after.
-(Note: the size is measured in points, 72 pts = 1 inch high)
+(Note: the size is measured in points; 72 pts = 1 inch high)

 2. Word: Give Images Alternate Text Descriptions

-Ally looks for Alt-text for any image in a document or web page.
-However, Word provides two boxes for alt-text: Title and Description.
+Alt-text: Title and Description.
 Most screen readers only pay attention to the Alt-text: Description box, so Ally does not require that you add text to the Alt-text: Title box.

-To find it, double-click the picture to find the Format Picture menu (or right-click, or ctrl-click) the picture and look for Format Picture.
-Find the Alt-text area (on a Mac it’s under the icon with a 4-headed arrow) and fill in a Description.
+To find it, double-click the picture to find the Format Picture menu (or right-click or ctrl-click the picture) and look for Format Picture.
+Find the Alt-text area (on a Mac, it’s under the icon with a 4-headed arrow) and fill in a Description.

 Descriptions should be short, contextual, and not repeat information that is already in a caption—in other words, imagine a screen reader reading the description: is it unnecessarily repeating information that it has already read?
-Is it reading a description that really has nothing to do with why the image is there or what function it serves?
+Is it reading a description that has nothing to do with why the image is there or what function it serves?

 3. Word: Add a Document Title in the 'Secret' Title Location

-Word for the web: Document properties are not supported online, however, when settings are entered in the Word desktop client when students download the file from Teams (Sharepoint), the accessibility settings will be preserved.
+Word for the web: Document properties are not supported online; however, when settings are entered in the Word desktop client when students download the file from Teams (Sharepoint), the accessibility settings will be preserved.

 4. Word: Add Headers to Tables